elizabethshen/elizabethshen/README.md

 Still new in Data Science/Machine Learning, but extremely curious to learn and explore more.<br>
 I am especially interested in the **Data Modelling and Prediction**. <br>I am looking for a Data Scientist job, to learn and work more in this area.
 I will be the outstanding one and make my contributions in the future. <br>

-Please feel free to reach me: elizabeshen@gmail.com.<br>
+Please feel free to reach me: elizabeshen@gmail.com <br>
 Best wishes!